wandb/docs/docs/guides/tables/create-tables.md

 # Create a table

-Unlike traditional spreadsheets, Tables support numerous types of data: scalar values, strings, numpy arrays, and most subclasses of `wandb.data_types.Media`.
+Unlike traditional spreadsheets, Tables support numerous types of data: scalar values, strings, NumPy arrays, and most subclasses of `wandb.data_types.Media`.
 This means you can embed `Images`, `Video`, `Audio`, and other sorts of rich, annotated media directly in Tables, alongside other traditional scalar values.